Connorisdunn/betterbyucatalog/README.md

 - [x] Move the "Displaying x of y" text to under the Filters title, change it to "X classes match your filters.
 (The other Y are hidden)"
 - [ ] Make the featured class card have a max height and scroll internally
 - [c] Have the featured class only show sections from the selected semester
-- [ ] Make sure there is only one scroll bar (for the classes).
-Two (for the whole site) are annoying.
 - [ ] Show more on a class card?
 - [ ] Include major requirements?
 - [ ] What else...